 - Composition and special VFX

 - Editing and final output

-3D is technical since it involves all of above stages but adds much more steps: modeling, texturing, rigging, lighting, camera setting, and rendering.
-Although both types are generated with the support of computer, 3D animations require more human resources with different skill sets and software flexibility.
+3D is technical since it involves all of the above stages but adds much more steps: modeling, texturing, rigging, lighting, camera setting, and rendering.
+Although both types are generated with the support of computers, 3D animations require more human resources with different skill sets and software flexibility.

 2. The price